Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 ```

 ## Markers
-You can show markers to provide more context to users on any specific values of slider.
+You can show markers to provide more context to users on any specific values of Slider.
 The markers can show with or without label.

 Defines each marker with `ef-slider-marker`.
 Position of the marker is set by `value`.